nhcathcart/ticketing-take-home-nhcathcart/README.md

 ```

-4. Replace the .env.example file with an .env.local file and paste in environment variables
+4. Replace the .env.example file with an .env.local file and paste in the environment variables

-5. Replace the cypress.env.json.example file with a cypres.env.json file and paste in the environment variables
+5. Replace the cypress.env.json.example file with a cypress.env.json file and paste in the environment variables

 ## Usage